Automattic/wp-calypso/docs/monorepo.md

-# Publishing with the Monorepo
+# Working with the Monorepo

 Calypso is a monorepo.
 In addition to the Calypso application, it also hosts a number of independent modules that are published to NPM.